Just Text Us

 • If the car is worth less than the residual: The car has negative equity relative to the buyout price.
 Walking away (returning the lease) is usually the better financial move.
 This is actually one of the advantages of leasing: the leasing company absorbs the depreciation risk, not you.

 Understanding residual value helps you evaluate not just the monthly payment but the lease-end options that may be available to you.
-For more on your options when a lease ends, see our guide on what credit score you need for your next lease.
+For a deeper look at how these buyout decisions factor into the broader lease vs buy comparison, see our dedicated guide.
+You can also check our overview on what credit score you need for your next lease.

 Why Residuals Change Monthly (and Why Timing Matters)